cse-labs/res-edge-labs/docs/groups.md

 ## Overview

 Groups provide a mechanism for grouping clusters and creating hierarchies of these grouped clusters.
-Cluster groups and their hierarchies are optional and not required in order to deploy an application to a cluster.
+Cluster groups are optional and not required in order to deploy an application to a cluster.

 ## Properties